 Tip No 6 -.
 Add frills, ruffles or pockets to make a garment feel more special…

 I switched up the pattern pieces of the Sew Over It Shift Dress and Top pattern to add this frill to the shoulder of the long sleeved top version of the pattern.
 I also added a ruffle to the hem of a recent Indigo Dress by Tilly and the Buttons.
-These simple additions can create a whole different look in a garment.
+These simple additions can create a whole different look in a garment, I’ve used a floral viscose twill for my Indigo dress linked here.

 Tip No 7. – Add a button band to a top, dress or playsuit…